Tree stump

-After a tree has been cut and felled, the stump or tree stump is usually a small remaining portion of the trunk with the roots still in the ground.
-Stumps may show the age-defining rings of a tree.
-The study of these rings is known as dendrochronology.
+A tree stump is the remaining portion of a tree trunk and its roots that remain after a tree has been felled or has naturally fallen.
+The roots often remain largely intact underground.

+The cross section of a tree stump shows the annual growth rings that can reveal the tree's age, growth patterns, and environmental conditions during its lifetime.
+The scientific study of these rings, known as dendrochronology, can reveal historical climate information.

+Many tree species, particularly deciduous trees, retain the ability to regenerate new growth from stumps.
+This natural regeneration capacity has been utilized in traditional forest management for centuries.
+It is known as coppicing, and multiple shoots can grow from the remaining trunk.

+Tree stumps can present practical challenges in land management, agriculture, and urban planning, as they can be difficult and expensive to remove.
+Stumps can be removed by various methods including mechanical grinding, digging, burning, and chemical decomposition.

 Regeneration

-Stumps (both those on the ground and stumps of removed branches) are sometimes able to regenerate into new trees depending on the species.
+Stumps (both those on the ground and stumps of removed branches) are sometimes able to regenerate depending on the species.
 Often, a deciduous tree that has been cut will re-sprout in multiple places around the edge of the stump or from the roots.
 Depending on whether the tree is being removed or whether the forest is expected to recover, this can be either desirable or undesirable.
 Stump sprouts can grow very quickly and so become viable trees themselves either for aesthetics or timber, due to the existing root structure; however, the cut portion of the trunk may weaken the sprouts and introduce disease into the newly forming tree(s).

 The process of deliberately cutting a tree to a stump to regrow is known as coppicing.